 Non-Dependent or Dependent The plan that doesn't cover you as a dependent is primary to a plan that does.
-However, if you have Medicare, and federal law makes Medicare secondary to your dependent coverage and primary to the plan that doesn't cover you as a dependent, then the order is reversed.
-Dependent Children Unless a court decree states otherwise, the rules below apply: Birthday rule When the parents are married or living together, whether or not they were ever married, the plan of the parent whose birthday falls earlier in the year is primary.
+However, if you have Medicare, and federal law makes Medicare secondary to your dependent coverage and primary to the plan that doesn't cover you as a dependent, then the order is reversed. they were ever married, the plan of the parent whose birthday year is primary.
+If both parents have the same birthday, the plathe parent the longest is primary.
+When the parents are divorced, separated, or not living toget not they were ever married: • If a court decree makes one parent responsible for the child's hexpenses or coverage, that plan is primary.
+If the parent who is no health coverage for the dependent, but that parent's spouse spouse's plan is primary.
+This rule and the court decree rules to calendar years starting after the plan is given notice of the could a court decree: Unless a court decree states otherwise, the rules below apply: Birthday rule When the parents are married or living together, whether or not they were ever married, the plan of the parent whose birthday falls earlier in the year is primary.
 If both parents have the same birthday, the plan that has covered the parent the longest is primary.
-When the parents are divorced, separated, or not living together, whether or not they were ever married: • If a court decree makes one parent responsible for the child's health care expenses or coverage, that plan is primary.
+When the parents are divorced, separated, or not living together, whether or not they were ever married: If a court decree makes one parent responsible for the child's health care expenses or coverage, that plan is primary.
 If the parent who is responsible has no health coverage for the dependent, but that parent's spouse does, that spouse's plan is primary.
 This rule and the court decree rules below apply to calendar years starting after the plan is given notice of the court decree.
-If a court decree: Assigns one parent primary financial responsibility for the child, the plan of the parent with financial responsibility is primary. • Makes both parents responsible for the child's health care expenses or coverage, the birthday rule determines which plan is primary. • Requires joint custody without making one parent responsible for the child's health care expenses or coverage, the birthday rule determines which plan is primary.
-If there is no court decree allocating responsibility for the child's expenses or coverage, the rules below apply:
+If a court decree: Assigns one parent primary financial responsibility for the child, the plan of the parent with financial responsibility is primary.
+Makes both parents responsible for the child's health care expenses or coverage, the birthday rule determines which plan is primary.
+Requires joint custody without making one parent responsible for the child's health care expenses or coverage, the birthday rule determines which plan is primary.

+coverage, the rules below apply: